Wiota (community), Wisconsin

 Wiota is an unincorporated community and census-designated place (CDP) in the town of Wiota, Lafayette County, Wisconsin, United States.
-Wiota is located on Wisconsin Highway 78 6.2 mi southwest of Argyle.
+Wiota is located on Wisconsin Highway 78, 6.2 mi southwest of Argyle.
 Its population was 71 as of the 2020 census.

 Geography

 Wiota is in eastern Lafayette County, in the west-central part of the town of Wiota.
-According to the U.S. Census Bureau, the CDP has an area of 5.2 sqkm, all of it land.
-The community sits on a ridge at the headwaters of Feather Branch, a south-flowing tributary of the Pecatonica River.
+According to the U.S. Census Bureau, the CDP has an area of 5.2 sqkm, all land.
+The community sits on a ridge at the headwaters of Feather Branch, a southward-flowing tributary of the Pecatonica River.